OblongCheese/old-blog-1/_posts/2015-12-02-Google-Photos.md

 title: Google Photos
 ---

-The current state of Google Photos is somewhat of a mess.
+<p class="intro"><span class="dropcap">T</p>he current state of Google Photos is somewhat of a mess.
 It has some great features which I am trying to make use of, but show stopping problems are preventing me from doing so.

 I wish to create a Google Photos Story.
 This involves selecting more than four items, be they photo or video or both, and then narrating with captions etc. Google Stories will automatically place them into a minimalistic animated slideshow and also add nice touches like map animations showing travel if there are large geographic gaps between items.